yonggqiii/it5100a-notes/src/types/sections/type_systems.md

 is a dialect of System \\(F\omega\\) (without type lambdas).
 Thus, the types of terms can be described formally.
 Knowing the formal typing rules of Haskell is not required, but may give you some insight as to how it works.
-Below we show the typing rules for function declarationmore specifically, lambda abstraction.
+Below we show the typing rules for function declarations, more accurately, lambda abstractions.

 \\[\frac{\Gamma,x:S\vdash e: T}{\Gamma\vdash\lambda x.e : S \to T}\text{T-Abs}\\]